cits3007/cits3007.github.io/assets/labs/lab09-solutions.md

 [cmu-style]: https://www.cs.cmu.edu/~410/doc/doxygen.html
 [javadoc-guide]: https://web.archive.org/web/20190426200914/http://www.oracle.com/technetwork/java/javase/documentation/index-137868.html

-### 2.3.
+### 3.3.
 Building the skeleton code

-You can build the skeleton code by `cd`-ing to the `src` directory and running `make all`.
+You can build the skeleton code by `cd`-ing to the directory where you've unzipped the test code and data files and running `make all`.
 The output you see from `make` will be quite "noisy", because our empty file implementations have a lot of unused parameters in them.

-The following command filters out those unused parameter warnings and makes the output easier to follow:
+The following command filters out those unused parameter warnings and might initially be useful for making the output easier to read:

 ```
-$ make CFLAGS="-g -std=c11 -pedantic -Wall -Wextra -Wno-unused-parameter" clean all
+$ make CFLAGS="-Wno-unused-parameter" clean all
 ```

-Take a look at the empty function implementations and their documentation blocks in `adjust_score.c`.
-The functions outline one possible way of breaking down the work to be done by `adjust_score()`.
-You need not use them in your project if you prefer to implement `adjust_score()` in some other way, but may find them helpful.

-### 2.4.
+### 3.4.
 Writing and running tests

 Once a specification is available for a function, it's possible to start writing tests for it.
 A test is meant to look at the